🧩 Python Match-Case Statement – Pattern Matching in Python 3.10+

 - ❗ Available only in Python 3.10 and above.

-in other languages—it’s more powerful but also more complex.
+- Pattern matching is not the same as switch-casein other languages—it’s more powerful but also more complex.

 📘 Best Practices

-when you have 3+ branches or need to deconstruct data. - Use it for command parsing, configuration dispatch, and event handlers.
+- Use it for command parsing, configuration dispatch, and event handlers.

 🔍 Summary – Key Takeaways

-adds powerful pattern matching to Python.- Replaces verbose
+- match-caseadds powerful pattern matching to Python.

-with a cleaner, more expressive syntax. - Ideal for handling complex, nested, or varied data inputs.
+- Ideal for handling complex, nested, or varied data inputs.

-for better readability and scalability when working with multiple patterns.
+📌 Use match-case for better readability and scalability when working with multiple patterns.

 ❓ FAQ – Match-Case in Python